indexss/indexss/README.md

 I completed the first two years of my undergraduate studies at Central South University.

+At CSU, I have learned some knowledge of deep learning with Professor [Mingming Lu](https://faculty.csu.edu.cn/lumingming/en/index.htm).
+I am very grateful for his enlightenment to me!

+Currently, I am working on Gaze Estimation, Computer Vision, and Robotics at the University of Birmingham with [Yihua Cheng](https://yihua.zone/).

 **About me**

 - 📖 Sophomore in University of Birmingham.